What are the essential things that you actually need to prepare before your baby arrives?

 - Nighties/pajamas with a front opening so that it will be easy for you to nurse your baby

 - Toiletries i.e. shower cream, toothpaste, toothbrush, shampoo, and body lotion.

 - Basic self-care kit i.e. faces moisturizer, hand cream, hairbrush, and basic makeup kit if you like.

 - Your favorite fragrance or aromatherapy incense sticks.

 I can’t tell you how important this nipple cream is.
 Especially when you just started to nurse your baby and your baby still tries to figure out how to feed on you.
 Make sure you have this nipple cream in your hospital bag.

 10. Tummy girdle or waist cincher shapewear

-I used to have few cincher shapewear of different sizes that I started wearing it from bigger size.
-And as I lost weight and my tummy shrank, I changed to smaller size.
-But in the first six weeks I used to wear tummy girdle because it was easier for to put on due to C-section stitches.
+I used to have a few cincher shapewear of different sizes that I started wearing it from bigger size.
+And as I lost weight and my tummy shrank, I changed to a smaller size.
+But in the first six weeks, I used to wear tummy girdle because it was easier to put on due to C-section stitches.

 Essential things you need for your newborn baby: